MadWorld: Reception

-MadWorld has received positive reviews from critics.
+MadWorld received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
 In its April 2009 issue, Nintendo Power gave MadWorld a 9/10 rating.
 IGN gave the game a 9/10, praising the style, gameplay, and music, but criticizing the camera and short length, though it mentions that the hard difficulty level lengthens the game and increases the challenge considerably.

 About.com felt the game was more flash than substance, giving it a 3/5 and stating: "Divorced of its unique graphics and over-the-top presentation, this is actually a rather mediocre beat-em-up."
 Game Informer disagreed, praising the deep combat system and arguing: "for an amateur to become a talented executioner, you'll have to lash out creatively, prolonging your victim's death through multiple phases of pain.
 MadWorld runs the gamut in violence, taking an encyclopedic approach to its variety in kills.
 Some of the bloodletting will make you squirm uncomfortably."
 IGN opined: "MadWorld does not place emphasis on style over gameplay...there's plenty of fun, smart mechanics to back up the overwhelmingly slick look and sound of the title."
 1Up.com praised the motion controls stating, "The immersive combat (aided by shockingly-fun Wii Remote and Nunchuk controls) would not have been as enjoyable if played on a traditional gamepad."

 Sales

 Sean Ratcliffe, Vice President of Marketing for Sega of America stated that, in terms of sales, "the first set of data for Madworld is very encouraging".
-The game sold around 66,000 copies in its first month of release in North America, according to NPD Group.
+The game sold around 66,000 copies in its first month of release in North America, according to The NPD Group.
 These sales numbers have been used by market research firm OTX Research to justify their assertion that hype and marketing do not translate into sales figures; MadWorld, while commanding the "highest level of unique interest" based on user input at IGN, ranks 41st in OTX's sales metric for all Wii titles.
 Sales of the game have reached 123,000 units in North America as of August 2009.
 MadWorld fared much poorer in Japan, where it debuted at number 33 on Japanese sales charts and only selling around 3,000 units during its release week.

-Sequels
+Legacy

 Despite low sales for both MadWorld and The House of the Dead: Overkill, Sega stated that it would continue to explore mature games for the Wii, according to Gary Dunn, a director at Sega Europe, noting that such games have a long tail in sales as such games become more discounted.
 On January 4, 2010, it was announced that Sega would not publish any future M-rated video games for the Wii.
 However, PlatinumGames announced a few days later that they would like to do a sequel to MadWorld, which ended up as Anarchy Reigns, a 3D fighting game for PlayStation 3 and Xbox 360 that was released in 2012 in Japan and 2013 in western territories.